liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. space, form feed, line feed, carriage return, horizontal tab, and vertical tab
 1. I have always strictly abided by the policies
 1. don’t chase money
-1. that person is really showing his age
+1. that person is really showing his age; 显老
-1. he looks good for his age
+1. he looks good for his age; 他看起来年轻
-1. he’s aged well
+1. he’s aged well; 他不显老
 1. you can talk about something that started in the past and has continue to the present
 1. how long have you been here
 1. big shots